Revenue-first growth systemsTheRehanKadri

 Measure the right signals

 Traffic and rankings matter, but they should sit underneath stronger leading indicators: sales-qualified pageviews, assisted conversions, demo-start rate, scroll depth on commercial pages, and the percentage of inbound conversations that mention content.
+[B2B SEO statistics](/stats/b2b-seo) show that prioritizing commercial intent over search volume is key.

 When these metrics improve, you know SEO is creating buying momentum instead of just accumulating impressions.